 As a bonus, you’ll find a nice picnic area outside where you can bring your lunch for a relaxing family break.
 If you’re a fan of the movie La La Land, the observatory is the site of one of the film’s main scenes.

 Get up close and personal with more than 600 species of ocean beings.
 If you have an affinity for anything aquatic, this is the place to go as it’s widely regarded as one of the top aquariums in California.

-Children will love the many different exhibits that make Monterey Bay Aquarium so special, as well as meeting otters, tuna, and other incredible sea creatures.
-Chances are, mom and dad will learn something too.
+Children will love the many exhibits that make Monterey Bay Aquarium so special and meet otters, tuna, and other incredible sea creatures.
+Chances are, Mom and Dad will learn something, too.